 - Next, write the old name on something that will sink.
 (There was some confusion here - some references suggested using water soluble ink, and others insisted on using insoluble ink.
 For safety, I did one of each.)
 Drop the item into the sea while asking Neptune to remove the boat's old name from his records.
 This is usually done in front of witnesses, and usually involves some sort of libation which must be shared generously with Neptune!

-- Items with the boat’s new name can only be brought onboard AFTER the boat naming ceremony is complete.
-And nothing with the boat’s old name are ever brought back on board.
+- Items with the boat new name can only be brought onboard AFTER the boat naming ceremony is complete.
+And nothing with the boat old name are ever brought back on board.
 EVER!

 Have you heard boat renaming horror stories?
-We’d love to hear them – so please share in the comments below.
-And, if you enjoyed reading this article, please consider sharing on social media using the buttons below.
-Thanks!
+I'd love to hear them.
+Feel free to send me an e-mail to connect.
+And, if you enjoyed this article, please consider sharing it on social media!